fairlearn/fairlearn-proposals/infra/build-services.md

-# Choice of Build Pipelines
+# Choice of Pipelines

-Currently, our builds run on [Azure Dev Ops Pipelines](https://dev.azure.com/responsibleai/fairlearn/_build) (hereafter ADO).
+Currently, our pipelines run on [Azure Dev Ops Pipelines](https://dev.azure.com/responsibleai/fairlearn/_build) (hereafter ADO).
 This was an easy default choice for a project growing out of work from Microsoft Research.
 We were already familiar with ADO, and when we need more resources, linking to subscriptions owned by the AzureML team is straightforward.
 However, using ADO could create a false perception as to the degree of control Microsoft exerts over Fairlearn.
-We want Fairlearn to be a good open source citizen.
+We want Fairlearn to be a good open source citizen, and despite recent improvements Microsoft is not always perceived well in this regard.
+Furthermore, while ADO and GitHub have federated authentication, ADO is still a separate site to visit, which can be jarring to users.

 ## An Alternative: GitHub Actions